-We are taught that hardwork is the key to success, wealth can buy you fame, sickness should be cured with drugs, and happiness is driven by self-esteem and positivity.
+You’ve been taught that hard work is the key to success, wealth can buy you fame, sickness should be cured with drugs, and happiness is driven by self-esteem and positivity.

-We know it, too!
-The go-to sarcastic reply to something outrageously obvious?
+You know it, too!
+What’s the go-to sarcastic reply to something outrageously obvious?

 🙄 “Wow.
 Subtle.”

-Yogis often sense the importance of the subtle – the things we can’t see, but can sense – when deepening a physical practice.
-Sometime along this path, it becomes clear that we’re something more than just a physical body.
-But what, exactly, are we?
-By gaining a deeper understanding of the subtle body and how to access it, we can become better yogis and teachers, and access stores of powerful energy contained in our being.
+Yogis often sense the importance of the subtle – the things that can’t be seen, but can be sensed – when deepening a physical practice.
+Sometimes along this path of awareness, it becomes clear that you’re something more than just a human being with a physical body.

 What is The Subtle Body in Kundalini Yoga?